osmandapp/web/main/docs/user/personal/profiles.md

 </Tabs>

-The **Profile appearance** settings allow you to change name and visual representation of your profile also here you could change **My location** appearance. **Profile name** must be unique, however icons and colors could be the same for different profiles.
-These changes will apply to various places in the application like ***Route preparation*** menu.
+The **Profile appearance** settings allow you to customize your profile's name and visual representation.
+You can also modify the appearance of [**My location**](#my-location-appearance) here.
+While the *profile name* must be unique, *icons* and *colors* can be the same across different profiles.
+These changes will be applied across various parts of the application, such as the [*Route preparation*](../navigation/setup/route-navigation) menu.

 ### My Location Appearance